Blockchain in Healthcare: Practical Use Cases & Benefits You Should Know

-But what are the benefits of using it as for healthcare provider or patient?
+But what are the benefits of using blockchain as for healthcare provider or patient?
 Let’s dig deeper into what advancements these technologies can bring for the medical industry.

 Blockchain for Healthcare: Some Stats to Consider

-Before we get into what exactly blockchain is and why you should be using it let’s explain that fact by the real numbers as:
+Before we get into what exactly blockchain in healthcare is and why you should be using it let’s explain that fact by the real numbers as:

 40% of health execs see blockchain as top five on their list of priorities.